OmarYAZEJI/ManifestAnalyzer/README.md

  ### MainActivity.java

   * **populateInstalledAppSpinner** method will be called to fill the spinner with installed app list.
-  * **OnClickManifestAnalyzer** method will be used to handle the click event of ManifestAnalyzer button.
+  * **OnClickManifestAnalyzer** method will be used to handle the click event of ManifestAnalyzer button and pass the result to infoActivity .

 ~~~ java
 public class MainActivity extends AppCompatActivity {